contentauth/c2pa-python/examples/README.md

 ### Signing and Verifying Assets

-The `examples/sign.py` script shows how to sign an asset with a C2PA manifest and verify it.
+The `examples/sign.py` script shows how to sign an asset with a C2PA manifest and verify it using a callback signer.
+Callback signers let you define signing logic, eg. where to load keys from.

+The `examples/sign_info.py` script shows how to sign an asset with a C2PA manifest and verify it using a "default" signer created with the needed signer information.

 ## Running the Examples